-Graph 25: Operating Surplus Ratio
+Graph 7: Operating Surplus Ratio

-The actual audited results of 2012/2013 produced an operating surplus ratio moving upwards towards a more financial sustainable position.
-The 2013/2014 audited results then suddenly moved downwards mainly due to a non-cash transactions (provision for the rehabilitation of landfill sites) due to environmental legislation municipalities operating budgets had to accommodate.
+The actual audited results of 2012/13 produced an operating surplus ratio moving upwards towards a more financial sustainable position.
+The 2013/14 audited results then suddenly moved downwards mainly due to a non-cash transactions (provision for the rehabilitation of landfill sites) due to environmental legislation municipalities operating budgets had to accommodate.
 The same environmental legislation affected Drakenstein Municipality in 2017/2018 due to a recalculation of the landfill sites rehabilitation costs.

-The 2020/2025 MTREF clearly shows that Drakenstein has absorbed these temporary setbacks of the past few years and the operating surplus ratio projects further positive movements towards long-term financial sustainability.
-Graph "Operating Surplus Ratio" shows a significant improvement in the operating budgeted deficit for the 2020/2021 financial year compared with the 2019/2020 adjustments budgeted deficit.
+The 2020/25 MTREF clearly shows that Drakenstein has absorbed these temporary setbacks of the past few years and the operating surplus ratio projects further positive movements towards long-term financial sustainability.
+The below graph on Capital Expenditure per Standard Classification shows a significant improvement in the operating budgeted deficit for the 2021/22 financial year compared with the 2020/21 adjustments budgeted deficit.

 This position can significantly also change if Drakenstein's tax base increases with new middle and high-income housing developments, business and industrial developments.
-Due to the economic impact of COVID-19, there is expected to be a considerable reduction in the economy in the MTREF, but forecasts is that it would recover in the long term, when the developments as mentioned above, should realise.
-In the long term planning, the timing of the implementation of the developments have been pushed out to the LTREF.
+In the long-term planning, the timing of the implementation of the developments have been pushed out to the LTREF.
 A conservative provision for the increase of operating revenue through additional developments has been made in the MTREF budget, as to ensure that budgeted anticipated revenue is realistic and secure.